Novel Light-Sensitive Caged Compounds

 Tocris Bioscience first to launch RuBi-Glutamate and RuBi-4AP

-Bristol, UK and New York, NY - Tocris Bioscience and Columbia University today announced that they have expanded their license agreement to include RuBi-Glutamate and RuBi-4AP, two additional novel caged compounds with significant applications for basic science research.
+Bristol, UK and New York, NY - Tocris Bioscience and Columbia University today announced that they have expanded their licence agreement to include RuBi-Glutamate and RuBi-4AP, two additional novel caged compounds with significant applications for basic science research.

 Caged compounds are biologically-relevant molecules rendered inactive by a photolabile bond to a chemical group (the "cage").
 Typically, the active molecule can be "uncaged" by breaking this bond with light, resulting in activation of the compound.
 Photorelease of caged bioactive molecules is a powerful tool for studying molecular mechanisms, as pre-determined amounts of such molecules can be delivered at precise, controllable time points.

 RuBi-Glutamate, a ruthenium-bipyridine-trimethylphosphine caged glutamate, is excited by visible wavelengths and releases glutamate, the brain's main neurotransmitter, after one- or two-photon excitation.
 It possesses a high quantum efficiency and can be used at low concentrations, partly avoiding blockade of GABAergic transmission seen with other caged glutamate compounds.
 RuBi-Glutamate also displays high spatial resolution and generates excitatory responses in individual dendritic spines with physiological kinetics.
 RuBi-Glutamate is one of the fastest caged glutamate compounds yet developed, releasing glutamate in tens of nanoseconds.